pgaines937/github-client/README.md

 The application would fail gracefully with the error message if data fetching (for a particular page) fails.
 However, the application can still show cached data for other pages, which is very desirable behavior.

 ## Getting Started
-Thanks to [create-react-app](https://github.com/facebookincubator/create-react-app), we would  have a configuration-free dev experience.
+Thanks to [create-react-app](https://github.com/facebookincubator/create-react-app) and electron, we have a configuration-free dev experience.
-However, we are also using Electron to package and deploy the application, which does require some configuration (most of which is already done at this point).

 To get started, please clone this git repository and then run `npm install` once under the project top-level directory.